amedeedaboville/tsplib-rs/README.md

 The goal of this libarry testing is to be able to parse all of TSPLIB without error.

-At the moment, it can parse 107/111 problems in the [tsp sample directory](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp/).
-The last two issues are the `si` examples, which have extra non-conforming text after the type`TYPE: TSPLIB (Author Name)` and the `usa13509.tsp`, which has multiple `COMMENT` lines.
+At the moment, it can parse all but one of the TSP problems in the [sample directory](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp/).
+The last issue is `usa13509.tsp`, which has multiple `COMMENT` lines.

 Features supported